nicolaijacobsz1/VPN_CERT_UPDATER/README.md

 # CSR Generation Script

 ## Overview
-This PowerShell script automates the creation of a Certificate Signing Request (CSR) for computers within Oldcastle Corporation's IT department.
+This PowerShell script automates the creation of a Certificate Signing Request (CSR) for computers within domain Corporation's IT department.
 The script prompts for the computer's name, sets various organizational parameters, and generates a CSR file with specified cryptographic properties.

 ## Requirements
 - **PowerShell 5.1 or higher**